 Use Social Media To Your Advantage

-Studies have found that social media platforms are the channels of choice when it comes to quick responses.
-In fact, research also indicates a 15% increase in churn for businesses that don’t respond via social media.
+Studies have found that social media platforms are the channels of choice for quick responses.
+Research also indicates a 15% increase in churn for businesses that don’t respond via social media.

-- Monitor and analyse conversations from popular social networks
+- Monitor and analyze conversations from popular social networks

 - Track business-relevant keywords